 Explore on your own: Use the map below to find a great place to look for these amazing ocean giants.
 Download our whale watching brochure to learn out about whale swimming patterns and habits, such as breaching, spyhopping and diving.

 Oregon State Parks celebrates the migration twice per year during Whale Watch Weeks in late December and late March.
-The Whale Watching Spoken Here® program places volunteers at 24 whale watching sites, ready to help visitors see and learn about migrating and resident Gray whales.
+The program places volunteers at 15 whale watching sites in the winter and 17 in the summer (Ophir and Yaquina Bay do not participate in the winter).
+Volunteers help visitors see and learn about migrating and resident Gray whales.

-Last year, volunteers spoke with over 52,000 visitors from around the globe.
-Volunteers also count whales spotted and number of visitors at the 24 designated sites during each Whale Watch Week.
+Last year, volunteers spoke with thousands visitors from around the globe.
+Volunteers also count whales spotted and number of visitors at the 15 to 17 designated sites during each Whale Watch Week.